 Name of SENCO: Miss Rachael Lilley

-Involving Children in own Learning
+Involving Children in their own Learning.

 We try to involve the children in their own learning as much as possible.
 Children’s opinions about their learning and what works well for them are sought before SEND / EHCP review meetings in school.
 Their views are included, where appropriate, in the planning and target setting process.
-Teachers listen and respond regularly to children’s opinions through an informal conversations or a more structured approach where appropriate.
+Teachers listen and respond regularly to children’s opinions through an informal or more structured approach where appropriate.

 Transition between Key Stages and Schools